-New York City's economy is notably large, with real GDP greater than all but four US states, and expanding at a rate that outpaces the nation (see exhibit on first page).
-The city's labor market has recovered remarkably well.
-Private sector employment recovered quickly post-recession and in 2016 was 16% greater than the prerecession peak of August 2008.
-In 2015 it increased 3.2% and by 2,3% in 2016, both faster than the nation.
-The city's labor force increased at more than twice the US rate between 2011 and 2016.
-As a result, the unemployment rate has been just above the national rate as city residents seek jobs.
-The December 2016 unemployment rate was 5.2%, compared to 4.7% for the US.
+New York City's economy is notably large, with real GDP greater than all but four US states, and expanding at a rate that outpaces the nation.
+Since the recession the city's private employment increased significantly faster than the US rate and the labor force expanded at about the same rate.
+Through October, city employment had increased 1.5% compared to 1.4% for the nation.
+Similarly, the unemployment rate has been just above the national rate as city residents seek jobs and In October was 5.0% compared to the US rate of 4.1%.

-The important financial activities sector, which accounts for 10.7% of the city's employment in 2016, played a key role in helping the city regain jobs following the early 2000s recession, but employment performance is volatile.
-Jobs in the sector are still lower than their pre-recession levels but still account for 25% of earnings in the city.
+Financial activities accounts for nearly 11% of the city's employment and played a key role in helping the city regain jobs following the early 2000s recession, but employment performance is volatile.
+Jobs in the sector account for 24% of earnings in the city.
+The city's economy is diversifying, with strong higher education and health care sectors and a burgeoning high tech industry.
+Ongoing growth in those areas will continue to mitigate the volatility of finance.